 I, then, went to the computer lab and posted a suicidal message to an online group.
 I went back to my single dorm room, locked my door, turned the music up louder, cut my wrists continuously until I fell asleep on the tile floor.

 The college RA escorted me to the emergency room after a raucous protest from me.
 Dressed all in black, like some Goth poster child, alone in a cubicle-sized room, I tried to convince the ER psychiatrists that I was not crazy, not even depressed, that the email I sent the group was a joke.
 Unfortunately, for me, I was talking millions of miles a minute, and I was not making much sense bringing up a lot of political names and celebrities, all of whom I had worked for or met during the previous semester.
 Nevertheless, they sent me to Mclean, the esteemed psychiatric hospital in Belmont Massachusetts.

 The psychiatrists at Mclean called it an acute manic depressive episode, otherwise called bipolar disorder type 1.
 The episiodes had been reoccurring in various forms all fall semester—although, they went largely unnoticed by me as my moods fluctuated like the Atlantic off Nantucket.
-I spent eight days running in dark tunnels with my fellow inmates, watching another college girl break into multiple personalities, listening to tales of electroshock and a woman say she was schizo and manic, which baffled me then, but I later learned was schizoaffective disorder.
+I spent eight days running in dark tunnels, watching another college girl break into multiple personalities, listening to tales of electroshock and a woman say she was schizo and manic, which baffled me then, but I later learned was schizoaffective disorder.
 Although, the hospital recommended I spend the rest of the semester resting at home, I chose to go back to campus under the care of an off-campus therapist and psychopharmacologist.
 Back on campus, I spent much time recovering from the stigma of hospitalization and mental illness.
 Rumors abounded.